bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1000_intro.md

 ## Get Started
 I know you are super excited as I'm.
 I've deleted dozens of videos and outlines to create this course, and this course has been delayed to meet my standard.
 I created this course as if I were in your shoes.
 That being said, enough of talk, let's dive in!

+### Resources
+You can take a look at why I fell in love with Swift